begateway/be_protected_client/README.md

         puts "Card number in blacklist: " + result.blacklist.card_number   # true or false
     end

+    if result.rules.passed?
+        puts "All rules was passed"
+    else
+        puts "Some rules was rejected: #{result.rules.to_hash}"
+    end

     if result.error?
         puts "Some errors: " + result.error_messages
     end